The Ny-Ålesund Symposium: Description

 The first Symposium was arranged in March 2006.
-His Royal Highness Crown Prince Haakon of Norway is patron of the Symposium.
+King Haakon VIII of Norway is patron of the Symposium.
 The topics are related to the challenges of climate change, other environmental issues, and issues directly connected to the Arctic and the Northern areas which could have major global consequences.
 Participation is limited to 45 people, by invitation only.

 The Symposium takes place on Svalbard at 79 degrees north.
 It is the world's northernmost permanent settlement and is only 1200 km from the North Pole.
 The Norwegian Government has transformed this former mining community into a major base for scientific research and environmental monitoring in the Arctic.
 The base hosts scientists from more than 20 nations and plays an important role in international climate change research.
 It is owned and operated by the governmental company Kings Bay AS, a coal mining company in earlier days.
 The scenery is exceptional, with a backdrop of unspoiled Arctic nature.

 The purpose of the Symposium is to exchange knowledge, improve the understanding and seek solutions of the challenging impacts these issues have both on the Arctic regions and internationally.